What causes cellulite?

 Add to that the calories of sugars in cocktails, beer and prosecco - plus the calories of late night meals - and you have a recipe for weight gain and cellulite.

-Cellulite cause #9: Fried / hydrogenated fat
+Cellulite cause #9: Fried / hydrogenated fats/oils

 Trans/hydrogenated fats and fried food stimulate inflammation, glycation and, of course, fat accumulation - all major aspects of cellulite.